-Whilst the leaves are always enjoyed as salad leaves, the roots are used as a substitute for coffee.
-With a taste similar to the latter, these can be roasted, baked, or brewed as refreshing tea without caffeine.
+Chicory leaves are often used in salads, while the roots are used as a substitute for coffee.
+Chicory has a flavour that is similar to coffee, great roasted, baked, or brewed as refreshing tea without the caffeine.

 Characteristics of Chicory Root

-Cichorium intybus or common chicory which is a native to Europe is a hardy perennial plant with rigid, somewhat hairy stems that contains milky sap, flowers that are usually bright blue in color, and lanceolate leaves that grow 3 to 10 inches long.
-It is known by many names such as blue sailors, coffee weed, cornflower, succory, or Italian dandelion.
+Cichorium intybus or Chicory is a plant native to Europe and is a hardy perennial plant with rigid, somewhat hairy stems that contain milky sap, flowers that are usually bright blue in colour, and lanceolate leaves that grow 3 to 10 inches long.
+Chicory is known by many names such as Blue sailors, Coffee weed, Cornflower, Succory, or Italian Dandelion.
 As a weed, common chicory can thrive in almost all well-drained soil types.
-This plant can easily adapt in its surroundings, even in areas with extreme temperatures.
-No wonder, it has become widely neutralized and can now be found in North America, China, Australia, India, South Africa, and Chile.
+This plant can easily adapt to its surroundings, even in areas with extreme temperatures.
+No wonder, it has become widely neutralised and can now be found in North America, China, Australia, India, South Africa, and Chile.

 Balancing the good and bad gut bacteria by being mindful about the food we eat is essential in keeping the digestive system healthy.
-Eating a high-sugar or a high-fat diet will allow harmful species to overgrow.
-Prebiotics are types of fiber that good bacteria can digest.
+The modern-day diet can often allow harmful bacteria to overgrow.
+Prebiotics are types of fibre that good bacteria can digest.
 Chicory root is a good source of inulin, a prebiotic which can help promote the growth of beneficial bacteria and help relieve constipation.

-Caffeine and stress can increase cortisol levels.
-Cortisol is known as the stress hormone.
-Whilst it is important for one’s health, because of its role in the body’s stress response and other functions such as inflammation reduction, blood sugar regulation, metabolism regulation, and memory formulation, too much of it can cause unwanted symptoms which include headache, high blood pressure, difficulty in concentrating, irritability, severe fatigue, muscle weakness, flushed face, slow healing, easy bruising, skin-thinning, and acne.
+Caffeine and stress can increase cortisol levels, cortisol is known as the stress hormone.
+Cortisol is important for our health, for its role in the body’s stress response and other functions such as reducing inflammation, blood sugar regulation, metabolism regulation, and memory formulation.
+Although cortisol has its benefits, high cortisol can cause many unwanted symptoms.

-Chicory root tea is caffeine-free.
-Thus, it does not elevate cortisol levels more than necessary.
-It is refreshing, relaxing, flavorful, and delicious.
-Since this drink is full of antioxidants, it protects cells and helps fight oxidative stress.
-With these benefits, many people consider it to be one of the best substitutes for coffee.
+Chicory root tea is caffeine-free, therefore does not elevate cortisol levels.
+Chicory is refreshing, relaxing, flavorful, and delicious.
+This drink is full of antioxidants, it protects cells and helps fight oxidative stress.
+These benefits are why it's our favourite substitute for coffee.

-Inulin, the prebiotic that helps promote good bacteria has a role to play in delaying or preventing diabetes.
-This dietary fiber may promote healthy blood glucose, improve blood sugar control in people with diabetes, and decrease fat in the livers of the people with prediabetes.
+Inulin found in chicory, a prebiotic that helps promote good bacteria, has a role to play in helping to manage and prevent diabetes.
+This dietary fibre may promote healthy blood glucose, improve blood sugar control in people with diabetes, and decrease fat in the livers of people with prediabetes.
 Studies also suggest that extract from chicory root can increase the levels of adiponectin, a protein that regulates a number of metabolic processes such as fatty acid oxidation and glucose regulation.

 Chicory root tea is not advisable for nursing mothers or pregnant women.
 It can possibly lead to miscarriage and may stimulate menstruation.